AIBMen/template/README.md

 ### Quality Assurance Checklist

 * Quality assurance checklist from [the quality assurance of code for analysis and research guidance](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html).
 * This is more detailed than we need.
 I've cut a few things, but there's still a number of items that probably won't get used or need more thought before trying to do.
 Think of this as a general template you can copy into the readme for your project and pare down as needed.
+Use your judgment!
 * https://best-practice-and-impact.github.io/qa-of-code-guidance/checklists.html

 #### Modular code